 Using our time-tested, multimanager approach

-At John Hancock Investments, we bring our multimanager approach to the John Hancock Freedom 529 plan.
+At John Hancock Investment Management, we bring our multimanager approach to the John Hancock Freedom 529 plan.
 That means our plan design combines multiple investment strategies from multiple managers in a single portfolio.
-The result is greater diversification, backed by the oversight of three leading organizations: the Education Trust of Alaska, John Hancock Investments, and T. Rowe Price.
+The result is greater diversification, backed by the oversight of three leading organizations: the Education Trust of Alaska, John Hancock Investment Management, and T. Rowe Price.
 This unique partnership offers a level of investment oversight that many other 529 plans can’t match.

 - State laws and treatment may vary.
 Earnings on nonqualified distributions will be subjected to a 10% federal penalty tax.
 Please speak with your tax advisor for more information.

 - For 2018.
 The donor must elect that the gift be treated as having occurred over a five-year period in order for it to qualify for the federal gift tax exclusion.
 If additional gifts are made to the same beneficiary during this five-year period, a federal gift tax may apply.
 If the donor dies within this five-year period, a pro rata share will be included in the donor's estate for federal estate tax purposes.
 State gift and estate tax laws may vary.

 5 Contributions cannot cause the account balance to exceed $475,000 per beneficiary.